 To participate in or attend an athletic game, practice, or extracurricular activity, including fine arts, a student must be in school a minimum of four hours the day of the activity.

 Tobacco in any form, alcoholic beverages, medicines not prescribed for that student, narcotics, dice, playing cards, knives, guns, matches, explosives of any kind, electronic games, radios, televisions or earphones are prohibited.
-Palm devices and computers are permissible but are not to be used as games or distractions.
-Cellular phones may be kept in the student’s locker or on their person.
-They are not to be seen or heard during the school day.
-They may be used with permission from the school office.
+Full-screen devices (i.e. tablets) and computers are permissible but are not to be used as games or distractions.
 Prohibited items used in an unauthorized fashion will be confiscated.

 All Academy students are to attend the Academy concerts and commencement exercises.
 If it becomes necessary for a student to be absent from a required function, the student must bring a note explaining the reason for the absence and have it approved in advance by the administration.